-B. Academic Integrity: Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
+- A. Student Accessibility Support Center Statement: If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact the Student Accessibility Support Center, 128 ECC Building, (631) 632-6748, or at sasc@stonybrook.edu.
+They will determine with you what accommodations are necessary and appropriate.
+All information and documentation is confidential. - B. Academic Integrity Statement: Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Faculty is required to report any suspected instances of academic dishonesty to the Academic Judiciary.
 Faculty in the Health Sciences Center (School of Health Technology & Management, Nursing, Social Welfare, Dental Medicine) and School of Medicine are required to follow their school-specific procedures.
-For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website at http://www.stonybrook.edu/commcms/academic\integrity/index.html

-C. Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
+For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the Academic Judiciary website. - C. Critical Incident Management: Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
 Faculty are required to report to the Office of Student Conduct and Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
-Until/unless the latest COVID guidance is explicitly amended by SBU, during Fall 2021 "disruptive behavior" will include refusal to wear a mask during classes.
-For the latest COVID guidance, please refer to: https://www.stonybrook.edu/commcms/strongertogether/latest.php miss class as a result of their participation in an event or activity sponsored by the forth at: https://www.stonybrook.edu/sb/bulletin/current/policiesandregulations/policies\ expectations/participation\univsponsered\activities.php.
+Until/unless the latest COVID guidance is explicitly amended by SBU, during Spring 2022 "disruptive behavior" will include refusal to wear a mask during classes.

+- D. Student Participation in University-Sponsored Activities: Students may have to miss class as a result of their participation in an event or activity sponsored by the University.
+This course will operate in compliance with the University policy set forth here.
 In particular, you should notify us in advance, but definitely before the final date of the 'add/drop' period, of your intention to miss any class, exams, or labs that will arise due to such activities.
+At that time, we can discuss how you will be able to secure the work covered. - E. Religious Holidays: This course will operate in compliance with the University's policy regarding religious holidays, set forth here.
+In particular, you should notify us in advance, but definitely before the final date of the 'add/drop' period, of your intention to be out for religious observance.
+At that time, we can discuss how you will be able to secure the work covered.